orbeon/orbeon-forms-doc/Form-Runner-:-APIs-:-Duplicate-Form-Data.md

 ### Purpose

-The purpose of the `duplicate` API is to duplicate form data with attachments.
+The purpose of the `duplicate` API is to duplicate form data, including form data attachments.

 ### Interface